aesadde/aesadde.github.io/posts/ghc_api.md

 **Extracting Core from Packages**

-For my masters thesis I am trying to build a query Engine for Haskell functions/modules/packages.
+for my masters thesis I am trying to build a query Engine for Haskell functions/modules/packages.
 In particular I am interested in knowing which functions are called the most inside a package and inside a module in order to get some useful